Posted January 1, 2011 | Updated : April 18, 2012 | August 20, 2015

 Odin cannot go after the ring himself for he swore not to - and the oaths of Odin are not to be broken.
 This is the classic 'a man's word is his bond'; an ancient and honored principle that must have been necessary for old societies to survive and thrive.
 Today it seems quaint and no longer universally practiced among us.

-Odin lived and had two children with a mortal woman.
+Odin lived in Midgard and had two children with a mortal woman.
 His mortal wife is unintroduced and soon to perish at the start of the story.
 Of his two children, the boy, Siegmund, he filled with the essence of his bloodson Thor.
 It was Odin's plan to use Siegmund to obtain the ring from Fafnir.
 At some point, raider's came and killed Odin's wife and kidnapped his daughter, Sieglinda.
 This is Odin remember?
 How could his wife be killed and his daughter kidnapped?
 The only plausible explanation is that he allowed it, the god seemed to enjoy not being in total control of things.

 It was also not in Odin's control that Siegmund would find his sister and have incestuous relations with her.
 This bit, obviously from Wagner, is a bit strong compared to the usual Marvel fare.
 Mark Gruenwald - who takes over from Roy Thomas - justifies it in one panel.